amethystaurora-robo/Rare_event_algorithms/README.md

 The trajectory path is again computed from the off state to the on state, shown below.

-To Do:
-1. Still find transitions back to the on state (first re-doing AMOC on->off since it was overwritten), comparable simulations, if it doesn't work it doesn't work
-2. Verify agg label (explanation: basically, there are 200 trajectory lines which are following their original unit labels, so although the trajectories shift as they are killed and cloned from another trajectory number, that shift is shown as the same line, changing color to reflect the new ancestor.
-The problem of plotting this in another way is the number of lines are reduced, showing only one line as an average of all trajectories, even though there are still 200 trajectories.)
-3. Make comparable plots with salinity-driven transitions vs AMOC in the same data
-4. Edit presentation on how to figure out k (intro slides, bifurcation diagram, equations)
-5. change the way that titles are written
-6. Cut simulations so k is active for the same length of time for each one - to compare
-7. compare ensemble size and k with each experiment - edit table, make each graph easily comparable
-8. check targeted anomaly and add to presentation/titles/organize graphs
-9. read more about taking average while considering importance sampling
-10. Remove EWI bit - but variance is interesting, check Ashwin papers for EWI using variance (or other EWI for noise-induced transitions) - variance will probably increase because we are forcing it to increase
-11. Create two side by side plots of instanton
-12. Do more calculations for importance sampling

 Working on coomparable plots of salinity and AMOC (and temperature) with target values of 30 standard deviations above/below mean.
 Then do importance sampling analysis.
 Can make agg label plots for all, edit plots so salinitya and AMOC are side-by-side, instanton are side by side.
 Change titles, make graphs, finish up presentation and GitHub, then can do poster.